MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 |Type|DWORD|

 ***Value***
-- **1**: Power Automate Desktop will not honor the Windows Proxy settings and the proxy server will be bypassed for Power Automate Desktop’s traffic.
+- **1**: Power Automate for desktop will not honor the Windows Proxy settings and the proxy server will be bypassed for Power Automate's traffic.

-## Configure Power Automate Desktop to authenticate to a corporate proxy server using the current user's credentials
+## Configure Power Automate for desktop to authenticate to a corporate proxy server using the current user's credentials

 | | |
 |---|---|